 What are Solid Core Doors?

 A solid core door is made of engineered wood or composite materials like MDF (medium-density fiberboard).
-These materials are highly compressed and have minimal air space.
-Solid wood cores are sturdy and durable because they have a dense interior.
+These materials are highly compressed and have minimal air space, making them a sturdy and durable choice.

 Considerations